 • Re-entry and changes in juvenile justice

-• Increasing demand for early intervention and harm reduction services
+• Increasing demand for early intervention and decreasing the harmful consequences of substance use

 • Demand for more knowledge about helpful recovery support services specifically for youth